 Fraud can happen to anyone

-That’s a lot of money lost for something that’s “easy” to spot.
-No matter how savvy you feel you are at avoiding scams, we strongly recommend you always guard your information carefully, change your passwords regularly, and speak to your older relatives to save them the pain and embarrassment that comes with incidents like this.
+In 2022, the Canadian Anti-Fraud Centre received 92,078 fraud reports from 57,578 victims involving $531 million in losses.
+That’s a lot of money lost for something “easy” to spot.
+No matter how savvy you feel at avoiding scams, we strongly recommend you always guard your information carefully, change your passwords regularly, and speak to your older relatives to save them the pain and embarrassment that comes with incidents like this.

 Read more about Personal Tax topics that may be helpful to you and your small business.